tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 24 (DuFr).md

 players: [Kenzo, Wellby, Delwath, Seeker]
 ---

+## Timeline

+- (DR:: 1748-05-11), evening: Depart [[Hall of Stories]], explore the Temple of Bhishma.
+Find shadows lurking, and retreat to camp for the evening.
+- (DR:: 1748-05-12), morning: Awake to realization that the [[Orcs|orcs]] killed and imprisoned the day before have revived and escaped, bringing news to Grash.
+- (DR:: 1748-05-12), mid-morning: Flee south, hoping confuse anyone tracking them in the desert.
+- (DR:: 1748-05-12), afternoon: Turn west.
+Camp for the night.
+- (DR:: 1748-05-13), morning: Depart camp heading north and east, back towards Kharsan.
+- (DR:: 1748-05-13), late morning: Arrive at road and canyon of the Samraat Tombs.
+Hide horses and gear.
+Delwath scouts Kharsan while invisible; Seeker spies with clairvoyance on Grash.

+## Narrative

 We begin as the party leaves the tower attached to the [[Hall of Stories]] in the evening, as the long shadows begin to stretch across the desert, heading to investigate the Temple of [[Bhishma]] at the [[Monastery of Bhishma|monastery]].
 As they approach, [[Delwath]] sees a warning that no one else can sense, but despite the warning the party cautiously enters the temple.

 The entry chapel, dedicated to [[Five Siblings]], has been desecrated and looted, with little left to see or find.
 Uncertain of the situation, [[Kenzo]] reaches out his senses to detect the presence of good or evil, and notes that something undead is lurking about 20 feet below this room, but nothing ahead or in the side rooms.
 Continuing on to the main temple, the party finds it more intact, the high windows, now devoid of glass, letting in the evening sun and illuminating a large statue of [[Bhishma]], standing with her hands palm up in supplication. [[Kenzo]] senses more undead in a hallway to the left, and he and [[Delwath]] go to investigate, carefully.
 Catching only the barest flicker of shadowy movement as a patch of darker shadow detaches itself from the wall, [[Kenzo]] and [[Delwath]] proceed with extreme caution, and eventually illuminate the hallway with [[Kenzo]]’s [[Driftglobe]], revealing three humanoid-looking shadows that retreat from the light.
 Deciding to retreat in the face of the coming night, the party leaves the temple and the shadows, and heads past the dead [[Orcs|orc]] bodies back to camp.